swissup/swissup.github.io/m1/extensions/easyslider/backend.md

  4. In the `Is Enabled` field select Yes to enable the loaded image.
  5. In the `Description` field specify the description of the slide if you need.

-    > Nivoslider doesn't have description position and background settings.
-It's design is based on nivo slider themes.

  6. Slide description can be placed on various positions:
      -  in the `Desc Position` field select the slide’s position from drop down